Fresh Express salads have been involved in multiple contamination incidents, leading to recalls and serious health concerns.

 November 29, 2022 – Walmart Issues Fresh Express Recall After Dead Bat Found in Salad Mix On November 29, 2022, Walmart recalled Fresh Express Organic Marketside Spring Mix from stores across the Southeastern U.S. after a dead bat was found inside a package, according to the Miami Herald.

 Two people discovered the bat while eating the salad.
-However, due to the bat’s deteriorated condition, the CDC was unable to determine if it had rabies.
+However, the CDC could not determine if it had rabies due to the bat’s deteriorated condition.

 Related Article: Listeria Infection Outbreak Lawsuit Update